Enzo-Unified/businesscentral/README.md

 SELECT * FROM ENZO.BSC.BusinessCentral.Vendors WHERE company_Id = 'dc50d5e8-f9c9-ed11-94cc-000d3a220b2f' AND displayName like '%n%'
 ```

-# Writing to BusinessCentral
+# Writing to Business Central
 You can perform inserts, updates, and delete operations using either an EXEC command or its equivalent INSERT, UPDATE or DELETE operation.

 > WARNING: The INSERT, UPDATE and DELETE operations are only supported when connecting directly to ENZO; it is recommended to use the EXEC operations to change data when using a Linked Server connection.

 ## Using EXEC commands
-EXEC operations come in two flavors for BusinessCentral: specifying individual parameters or by providing a raw JSON document.
+EXEC operations come in two flavors for Business Central: specifying individual parameters or by providing a raw JSON document.

 ### Using individual parameters
 For example, the PostVendor command takes 18 parameters, most of which are optional, such as the vendor __number__ and the __displayName__.
 To view the list of parameters available, run this command: